tveyben/testability/testability.md

 ---

-# TESTABILITY IN CARS
+# TESTABILITY - CARS
 - Tire tread level indicators
 - 1,6 mm is the legal requirement
 - But ~3 mm is needed when it's raining
-- Requires a minimum of skills
+- Requires a minimum set of skills to use
+	- Even a small child can do it

 ---